parlock/B787next/README.md

 - Cleaned up the waypoint info
 - Updates to the stroke width of the airspeed/altitude bugs
 - Updates to the stroke width of the current airspeed box to match current altitude box.
+- Updates to fix issues with the compass from the last FS 2020 update.